aaronleggett96/aaronleggett96/README.md

 - 🔭 I’m currently working on [Revflow](https://www.revflow.finance)

-- 👯 I’m looking to collaborate on **DeFi-related work, preferably Real-World Asset Financing**
+- 👯 I’m looking to collaborate on **DeFi-related work, preferably Real-World Asset Financing**.
+On a side note; I do freelance work for Oracle Fusion (ERP/HCM/EPM Cloud).
+If you're looking to 10x your reporting capability, reach out - I design, develop and deliver solutions that have scaled to hundreds of thousands of users across Investment Banking, Aviation, Government, Construction, Media and Education!

 - 💬 Ask me about **SQL, Python, DeFi, Fintech**